How to Be an Active Patient

 Clear up any medical advice or words you don't understand

-One of your health care provider's main roles is to prescribe and check your medication
+One of your healthcare provider's main roles is to prescribe and check your medicine

 use.
 Your responsibility is to take the right amount at the right time.

-Be sure you know the following before taking a prescription or over-the-counter medication,
+Be sure you know the following before taking a prescription or over-the-counter medicine,

 herb, or supplement: